Dr. Strange (1978 film)

-Dr. Strange is a 1978 American superhero television film based on the Marvel Comics fictional character of the same name, co-created by Steve Ditko and Stan Lee.
-Philip DeGuere directed the film and wrote it specifically for television, and produced the film along with Alex Beaton and Gregory Hoblit.
-Stan Lee served as a consultant on the film, which was created as a pilot for a proposed television series.
-Dr. Strange stars Peter Hooten in the title role, along with Jessica Walter, Eddie Benton, Clyde Kusatsu, Philip Sterling, and John Mills.
-The film aired on September 6, 1978, in a two-hour block from 8pm to 10pm on CBS, the same network that, at that time, aired The Amazing Spider-Man and The Incredible Hulk; CBS did not pick up Dr. Strange as a series.
+Dr. Strange is a 1978 American superhero television film based on the Marvel Comics character of the same name, co-created by Steve Ditko and Stan Lee.
+It was written, co-produced, and directed by Philip DeGuere.
+It stars Peter Hooten in the title role, along with Jessica Walter, Eddie Benton, Clyde Kusatsu, Philip Sterling, and John Mills.
+Stan Lee served as a consultant.

+The film aired on September 6, 1978, in a two-hour block from 8 pm to 10 pm on CBS, the same network that, at that time, aired The Amazing Spider-Man and The Incredible Hulk.
+Though originally created as a pilot for a proposed television series, CBS did not pick up Dr. Strange as a series.

 Plot

-An evil entity tells Morgan le Fay she has been prevented from breaking through to the earthly realm by a great wizard, and that she has three days to defeat the wizard and win over his successor to her master's side.
+The Nameless One, a powerful demon, tells Morgan le Fay she has been prevented from breaking through to the earthly realm by a great wizard, and that she has three days to defeat the wizard and win over his successor to her master's side.

 Le Fay possesses a young woman named Clea Lake and uses her as a weapon against Thomas Lindmer, the "Sorcerer Supreme".
 She pushes him off a bridge to his death, but he magically heals himself.
-His friend, Wong, looks after him and locates Lake.
+His assistant, Wong, looks after him and locates Lake.
 Suffering from nightmares of le Fay, Lake is under the care of psychiatrist Dr. Stephen Strange at a psychiatric hospital.
 Strange has the potential to become Lindmer's successor through inherited items from his father, including a signet ring.
 Strange intuitively senses something wrong, sharing Lake's nightmares.

 Lindmer contacts Strange at the hospital and tells him Lake needs more help than can be offered by medical science.
 Strange takes Lindmer's card, which bears the same symbol as his ring.
 Meanwhile, le Fay possesses a cat and tries to enter Lindmer's house, but magical barriers repel it.

 At the hospital, the head of Strange's department sedates Lake, and she slips into a coma.
 Strange visits Lindmer, and Le Fay declines an opportunity to kill him.

-Lindmer tells Strange that his ignorance is a form of protection, and asks him whether he wants to know the truth.
-Strange demands the truth, and Lindmer says he knows about Strange's parents dying when he was eighteen.
+Lindmer tells Strange that his ignorance is a form of protection and asks him whether he wants to know the truth.
+Strange demands the truth, and Lindmer says he knows about Strange's parents' dying when he was eighteen.
 He says there are different realms, and that Lake is trapped in them and only Strange can save her.
 Strange is dispatched to the astral plane and confronts the demon Balzaroth sent by le Fay.
 Strange and Lake return to the physical world.